QuantEcon/lecture-source-py/source/rst/numba.rst

     qm_numba = jit(qm)

-In practice this would typically be done using an alternative syntax based on decorators.
+In practice this would typically be done using an alternative *decorator* syntax.

+(We will explain all about decorators in a :doc:`later lecture <python_advanced_features>` but you can skip the details at this stage.)

 Let's see how this is done.